zydou/arti/doc/dev/notes/vanguards.md

 ### Which variant to apply

-By default, "vanguards-lite" applies to every stub circuit.
+By default, "vanguards-lite" applies to every circuit stem.

-We will implement a global option that applies "vanguards-full" to every stub circuit.
+We will implement a global option that applies "vanguards-full" to every circuit stem.

 For now, we will share a single L2 pool, no matter which variant is in use: